Single Tower Modular 3D Printed Hydroponics System

 Modelers: Suraj Chandramouli and Ethan Shaw

-The Dzakovich Lab Modular Hydroponics system consists of three main parts: 1) The nutrient solution bin; 2) the 3D printed lid; 3) the 3D printed tower(s).
-We have designed the system to be configurable in either a Single or Double Tower design to maximize its utility for a variety of end users (researchers, educators, etc.) while remaining relatively inexpensive to manufacture.
+The Dzakovich Lab Modular Hydroponics Ecosystem consists of three main parts: 1) The nutrient solution bin; 2) the 3D printed lid; 3) the 3D printed tower(s).
+We have designed the ecosystem to be configurable in either a Single or Double Tower design to maximize its utility for a variety of end users (researchers, educators, etc.) while remaining relatively inexpensive to manufacture.
 Users can easily mix and match components for their application or integrate components into other growing systems.
-This hydroponics system was designed to work with Uline S-20588GR 20L Round Trip Totes (ULine; Pleasant Prairie, Wisconsin, United States).
+This hydroponics ecosystem was designed to work with Uline S-20588GR 20L Round Trip Totes (ULine; Pleasant Prairie, Wisconsin, United States).

 Individual parts (e.g. plant pots) can be adapted and used for other hydroponics systems outside of this tower system.
-We recommend printing in PLA at 20% infill, but other materials such as PETG could be used instead.
+We recommend printing in PLA or PETG at 20% infill and recommend using stainless steel print nozzles to minimize potential lead contamination associated with brass.